int02h/tellon/README.md

 *Notify* command does all the magic!
 It has several arguments:
   - **observer-args** - you can pass arguments to the project observer such as specific Git-revision or something else;
   - **observer** or **o** - lets you choose project observer.
 Tellon will use it to retrieve source code for the further changes detection;
   - **master** - contacts of the responsible developer, who will be notified if something goes wrong with Tellon.
+Keep in mind that it is allowed to have more than one master developer.

 **WARNING!** Be careful!
 Master developer will be notified only if notification system has been correctly initialized.
 Otherwise application error code will help you to find out what happened.